"An Act to Establish a Massachusetts Public Bank"

 Sustainable finance to build community prosperity

-We’re excited to announce that legislation to create a public bank has received an extension from the Joint Committee on Financial Services.
+We’re excited to announce that legislation to create a public bank has been filed in the Massachusetts House and Senate.

 But to pass this bill, we need to build momentum across the state.
 How can you help?

-Contact your state representative and state senator and ask them to support S.665/H.1223, “An Act to Establish a Massachusetts Public Bank.”
+Contact your state representative and state senator and ask them to co-sponsor “An Act to Establish a Massachusetts Public Bank.”

 You can also help by connecting us with your mayor, city council member, or select boards, as well as local business groups and other civic organizations.
 We are eager to set up online meetings with local officials and community advocates.
 Contact us here!